tytydraco/yessleep/out/When_my_husband_said_he_was_haunted_by_the_accident_I_didnt_think_he_meant_literally.md

 “No, tell me who you are!”

 I felt so uncomfortable as I was left alone in the garden, heading back to the house.
 A little later, I drove to the grocery store.
 I triple checked that I had locked all doors and windows before leaving, paranoid that the woman would come back.
 I walked down the aisles on autopilot, my head elsewhere.
 I couldn’t stop thinking about her.
-There was a part of me that felt like I knew her from somewhere too.
+There was a part of me that felt like I knew her from somewhere, too.

-That evening I sat in front of the TV, but paid no attention to it.
+That evening, I sat in front of the TV but paid no attention to it.
 I wanted nothing more than my family back.
 I didn’t want to be alone.
 As I contemplated calling a friend for company, I heard a noise coming from upstairs.
-My heart rate increased but I chose to ignore it.
+My heart rate increased, but I chose to ignore it.
 Instead, I called a friend after all.
 A loud bang came from upstairs, making me freeze.
 I hung up as voicemail kicked in.

 “I’m going to call the police!”
 I called out.
 My hands shook as I climbed the stairs, clinging to the steel mallet that came with our kitchen knives.
-I’d never used the damn thing before but it was a good weapon should I need to protect myself.
-The closer I got to Oscar’s room, the sound of a child crying became more clear.
+I’d never used the damn thing before, but it was a good weapon should I need to protect myself.
+The sound of a child crying became clearer as I got closer to Oscar's room.
 I’d never been so scared as I pushed the door open to find a little boy on the floor, sniveling as he pushed toy cars around.
 I dropped the mallet.

 “Lucas?”
 I stuttered.